 Melasma is a common skin problem that is also known as ‘cholasma’.
 It causes brown patches on your face; most commonly appearing over your cheeks, bridge of the nose, forehead, chin, and above the upper lip.
 It also can appear on other parts of the body that get lots of sun.
 Hormone changes along with sun exposure are the most common triggers for melasma.
 Although melasma may affect both men and women, the majority of those affected are women.

 - Hormones – So those post pregnancy or taking oral contraceptives tend to notice this.

-In my clinical experience, majority of patients with resistant Melasma has both a vascular and pigment component.
-Hence treatment is a combination.
+In my clinical experience, majority of patients with resistant Melasma have both a vascular and pigment component.
+Hence optimum treatment is a combination approach.

 2. SUN – DAMAGE

 Sun exposure is a big problem here in Singapore.
 The temperatures are creeping up and the mid-day sun is blazing hot.
 This will lead to risk of more sun damage in our population, slowly rising to the levels seen in sunny Australia.

 Sun damage is commonly a combination of the following.